onepanelio/core-docs/docs/reference/cvat/cvat_1_6.md

 However, you can use Onepanel's Models to replace these.

-# Onepanel Model in CVAT
+# MASK RCNN

+A MASK RCNN model is available, to deploy it and use it in cvat:

 1. Go to `Models` in the navigation bar
 2. Create a Model